zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 ```

-***IR OBSTACLE AVOIDANCE:*** This sensor detects obstacles by transmitting IR rays and receives them when a surface (of an object) reflects them back.
-If you opened the serial monitor, a 1 would correspond with no nearby object while a 0 would alert you of one.
+***IR OBSTACLE AVOIDANCE:*** This sensor senses obstacles by transmitting IR rays and receives them when a surface (of an object) reflects them back.
+If you opened the serial monitor, a 1 would correspond with no nearby object while a 0 would alert you if there was.
+One of the  green lights on the sensor also turns on to show the same thing.

 - SCHEMATICS: